-NEFT or National Electronic Funds allows one-to-one transfer of funds across the country.
+NEFT or National Electronic Fund Transfer allows one-to-one transfer of funds across the country.
 NEFT facility can be used to make credit card bill payment as this scheme makes it possible to transfer funds electronically from any bank branch to an account with any other bank branch in India.
-In order to make payment using this method, one has to login into the online banking account, select NEFT as a mode of payment and add the beneficiary – credit card number as the payee account number.
-One has to enter accurately, the beneficiary details such as beneficiary name, account number, bank, branch, and IFSC code.
+In order to make payment using this method, you must log in to the online banking portal of the bank through which you wish to make the payment.
+Select NEFT as a mode of payment and add the beneficiary.
+You should use the credit card number as the payee account number and the IFSC will be given on your credit card issuer’s website.
+You can also call the customer care department of the bank to find out the IFSC.
+Enter all details correctly and make the payment.
 NEFT payment made during working hours is credited on the same day.
 However, payment made after working hours is credited on the next business day.

 - Mobile Banking

-Banks have optimised their banking websites for mobile phones.
-This way, one can access the bank account from any mobile device (on the mobile site) with an internet connection to make payments.
-The web address (uniform resource locator) of any mobile site reads like .
-The interface of a mobile bank website is user friendly to conveniently use on a relatively smaller mobile screen.
-Credit card bills can be paid easily using this method – on the go, anywhere in the world.
+Banks have optimised their websites for mobile phones.
+This way, you can access the bank account from any mobile device (on the mobile site) with an internet connection to make payments.
+The interface of a mobile banking website is user-friendly and you can make the credit card bill payment conveniently.
+Just like the internet banking option, you can make the payment by logging into it and authorizing the payment.

 - Mobile Application

-Banks have also made special applications (known as mobile apps) for mobile phone devices with internet connectivity.
-These offer almost all transacting functions and can be used to make credit card bill payments.
-All one has to do is download the mobile app, open it using the unique customer ID and password and choose credit card payment to pay the requisite amount.
+Banks have also rolled out mobile applications to make banking easier for users.
+The same can be used to make credit card bill payments.
+All you have to do is download the mobile app, log in to it using the unique customer ID and password and choose credit card payment option to pay the requisite amount.
 Payment can be made from any location at any time of the day.
 Mobile apps of established banks are available on all major mobile operating systems – Android, iOS, and Windows.

 - Standing Instructions/Auto Debit

-Standing instructions can be given to one’s bank to automatically debit the credit card payment amount from the savings account or current account.
-One can choose to pay the credit card bill in full or pay only the minimum due amount every month on a specified date or on the payment due date.
-This way of payment ensures that one does not ever default on credit card bill payment or incur any late fee as long as the bank account has sufficient funds.
-It also relives one from the responsibility to keep track of every credit card bill.
+You can set standing instructions on your savings/current account to automatically debit the credit card payment amount.
+Like all the other options, you can choose to pay the credit card bill in full or pay only the minimum due amount every month on a specified date or on the payment due date.
+This way of payment ensures that you never default on credit card bill payment or incur any late fee as long as the bank account has sufficient funds.
+It also relieves you from the responsibility to keeping track of every credit card bill.
 Payment is automatically made to the credit card account.

 - Visa Money Transfer